Chart / Charts / Chart Types / Cartesian / Series / Area Series

 In This Topic

-Area charts depict changes of values, usually over time.
-They are similar to Line charts, but emphasize the trends by filling the area between axis and line.
+Area charts depict a change of some value, usually over time.
+They are similar to Line charts, but emphasize the trend by filling the area between the axis and the line formed by the area values.
 The following image shows a typical area and stacked area charts in 2D and 3D:

 Creating an Area Series